Online Card Game with Node.js and Socket.io - Episode 3

 }

-Each and every time when a table is created, it will have a unique identifier (tableID), a list of players, a status - which will dynamically change, if the playerLimit value equals 2, for example, it will change to 'unavailable'.
-This is very useful as it can be used as a filtering criteria as well later on.
-Furthermore, each table will have their own pack of cards, an array to keep track of the cards played by the players and a game object.
+Every time a table is created, it gets a unique identifier (tableID), a list of players, and a status that changes dynamically.
+If playerLimit equals 2 and two players sit down, it flips to “unavailable”.
+That’s useful as a filtering criterion later on.
+Each table also gets its own pack of cards, an array tracking cards played, and a game object.

-Let's add a table to the previously created room and see how the room object changes:
+Let’s add a table to the room we created earlier and see how the room object changes:

 var room = new Room('Test Room');